discdiver/uv-demo/uv for Data Professionals.md

 uv run hello.py
 ```

-Then uv automatically creates a virtual environment with a `.venv` file and creates a lock file with all pinned versions of your dependencies and their dependencies.
+Then, uv will automatically create a virtual environment with a `.venv` file and create a lock file with the pinned versions of your dependencies and their dependencies.

-Add and remove packages to your project like this:
+Add and remove packages for your project like this:

 ```bash
 uv add polars
 uv remove polars
 ```

+If you want to use the project you created for publishing packages, uv has your back.

 ## Goal: publish your package